 When choosing the right incentives for work-from-home employees, it is important to consider a range of factors.
 It is good to reward the employees for their time working from home, but it is also important to choose incentives that will motivate the employee to stay on the job.
 Let’s face it.
 Not everyone is paid on time.
 And if you are a company that relies on a reliable workforce to deliver on timelines and deadlines, it’s important to know how to compensate employees so that they don’t feel as if they’re working for free.

 Incentives have been an important part of the workplace for quite some time, but recently they have become a hot topic.
 The use of incentives has always been controversial, but recently they have become the subject of much debate.
 Incentives are a good way to motivate employees, but many different types can be used, and many companies struggle to determine which ones work best.
 Some common types of incentives include:

 - Extra vacation days.
 A lot of companies have started offering this to their employees, but if you think about it, it’s not that surprising.
 We all know that if we have a job that requires us to work from home, we have to set our hours and be available at all times – no matter how much we hate it.
 So, why not reward employees for working from home, especially when they are good at it?

 - Technology perks.
 If you are one of those bosses who prefer to reward employees with something tangible, like a gift card, rather than with a trip to a local restaurant, consider using technology to help you do it.
-A great way to do this is with a mobile application that can be accessed by and only by your employees.
+If interested, you can refer to certain sites and buy some bulk gift cards beforehand for treating your employees.